Do you know that…

 The statistics say it all.

 As to the numerous advantages, there are also numerous ways in which your cell phone affects your brain and body.
-Here are some of them:
+Here are some of the points that how phones affects your brain and body:

 Confusion of Biorhythms